Scomi Precision Engineering nuclear scandal: U.S. sanctions

-On January 12, 2009, the US Department of State announced that sanctions would be imposed on Dr Khan and a number of his alleged associates including BSA Tahir, Scomi CEO, Shah Hakim Zain and SCOPE GM, Shamsul Bahrin, for their involvement in Dr Khan's nuclear proliferation network.
+On 12 January 2009, the US Department of State announced that sanctions would be imposed on Dr Khan and a number of his alleged associates including BSA Tahir, Scomi CEO, Shah Hakim Zain and SCOPE GM, Shamsul Bahrin, for their involvement in Dr Khan's nuclear proliferation network.
 These sanctions have the effect of prohibiting Shah Hakim or Shamsul Bahrin from doing business with the US government.
 However, Scomi itself was not among the companies listed in the sanctions.

 Malaysian government response

-Given the role of the Prime Minister's son as a major shareholder of Scomi, there were calls for an independent inquiry to be carried out into the allegation of Malaysia's role in Dr Khan's network.
-However, no independent inquiry was carried out.
+Given the role of the Prime Minister's son as a major shareholder of Scomi, there were calls for an independent inquiry to be carried out into the allegation of Malaysia's role in Dr. Khan's network, but no such thing happened.
 Following the 2009 decision to impose sanctions on Shah Hakim, the Malaysian Government announced that it would carry out further investigations into the matter.
 However, no further announcement has been made.

 Malaysia has ratified the Nuclear Non-Proliferation Treaty.
 Following the breaking of the SCOPE scandal, the Malaysian government promised to tighten controls on exports of weapons-related equipment.
 However, in 2007 there were further reports that a Malaysian company was involved in the illegal arms trade, this time involving another Pakistani arms dealer, Jilani Humayun.
 There are no reports of the Malaysian government having taken action against the Malaysian company in either the case of Abdul Qadeer Khan or in the case of Jilani Humayun.